gjeschke/MMMx/docs/source/MMMx_addresses.rst

 Correspondence with ChimeraX
 ----------------------------

-MMMx has a function that can translate a subset of basic ChimeraX target specifications into MMM addresses.
+MMMx has a function that can translate a subset of basic ChimeraX target specifications into MMMx addresses.
 The following functionality of ChimeraX target specifications is **not** translated:

 * usage of ``start`` and ``end`` in ranges, except for conformers
 * structure hierarchy with a depth of more than two (only structure and conformers allowed)